How it All Started

 Our story begins around 1820 when eight people formed the congregation of the present day Center Hill Church of the Brethren, then known as the Glade Run German Baptist Brethren Church.
 In a three-way division of the Old German Baptist Church, Church of the Brethren, and The Brethren Church from 1881-1883, our church stood with Center Hill Church of the Brethren.
 Again, problems arose and the church split for a second time, with a group leaving the church and moving to West Kittanning.

-The congregations split, as the church was disassembled and half of it carried by wagon to Harrison Street, where "God's Light House on the Hill" was constructed.
+The congregation split, the church was disassembled, and half of it carried by wagon to Harrison Street, where "God's Light House on the Hill" was constructed.
 Our present church sign still carries that motto.

-A fire erupted in 1940 destroying the wooden framed church.
+In 1940, a fire erupted, destroying the wooden framed church.
 Members of the church purchased property on Arthur Street, where a basement was quickly built.
 The church met in the basement until the brick structure was completed in 1944.

 Building Up